 The biggest concern with such large amounts of shared data is surely security.
 More connections open up a lot more access points to a company and private infrastructure.

 For example, a while ago one of the available smart fridges was hacked and turned into a spam email machine.
 There have also been cases involving baby monitors turned into listening devices.
-And don’t even get me started on what the possibility of someone hacking an insulin pump or pacemaker.
+And don’t even get me started on the possibility of someone hacking an insulin pump or pacemaker.

 So, security is definitely something that needs to be addressed.
 However, as you can see above, the technology is here to stay and the Internet of Things is well on its way.